 Contains over 1300 entries that range across academic disciplines.
 Useful for topics in communication studies, sociology, psychology, information science, public policy and linguistics, among others. *Access restricted to current U-M students, faculty, and staff.

-View a complete listing of databases in the "Communications" category in Search Tools, the University of Michigan's gateway to electronic resources.
+View a complete listing of databases in the "Communications" category in Library Search, the University of Michigan's gateway to electronic resources.
 Included in this listing will be scholarly article databases as well as a variety of other resources. *Many, but not all, of the databases and resources in this list will be restricted to authorized UM users through validated login.

 World Press Encyclopedia (2003)